Deandre Lamont

-Deandre Lamont (born November 12, 1998) is an American professional football defensive back for the Ottawa Redblacks of the Canadian Football League (CFL).
+Deandre Lamont (born November 12, 1998) is an American professional football defensive back.
 He played college football at Central Arkansas and Illinois State.

 Early life

 Lamont played high school football at Goose Creek Memorial High School in Baytown, Texas and was a three-year letterman, spending time at quarterback, wide receiver and defensive back.
 He also participated in track and field in high school.

 College career

 Central Arkansas

 Lamont played college football at Central Arkansas from 2018 to 2021.
 He redshirted in 2017.

 Lamont played in four games in 2018, recording three tackles and one fumble recovery.
 He appeared in 13 games in 2019, totaling 43 tackles and two pass breakups.
 He played in eight games in the COVID-19 shortened 2020 season, accumulating 39 tackles, two interceptions, one forced fumble and two fumble recoveries.
 Lamont played in 11 games, all starts, in 2021, recording 63 tackles, two interceptions, eight pass breakups, two fumble recoveries and one blocked kick, earning first team All-ASUN Conference honors.